NasirGuyton/Guitar-practice-tracker/README.md

 How to Run:
+In terminal,
+type cd frontend
+then type npm run dev
+then in another terminal run
+cd Backend
-In terminal run frontend using npm run dev and backend using python app.py
+then run python app.py